This page is sponsored by:

 biography

-Born in Ossining, New York, in January 1916 (some sources cite January 1919), character actor Alex Nicol acted in a number of stage productions from the 1930s through the mid 1950s.
+Alex Nicol Born in Ossining, New York, on January 20, 1916 (some sources cite January 1919), character actor Alex Nicol acted in a number of stage productions from the 1930s through the mid 1950s.
+His stage career was interrupted by a five-year stint in the U.S. Army in the early 1940s.
+After his return from the Army, Nicol enrolled at the famed Actor's Studio.
 Acting both on and off Broadway, some of the Broadway productions in which he appeared include King Richard II and South Pacific.
 He also portrayed Brick in the Broadway production of Cat on a Hot Tin Roof, replacing Ben Gazzara in late 1955.
 After more than ten years of acting onstage, Nicol signed with Universal-International in 1950 and acted in his first film, The Sleeping City (1950; with Coleen Gray and Richard Conte).

 Nicol acted in numerous westerns while at Universal, including Lone Hand (1953; with Joel McCrea and Barbara Hale) and Dawn at Socorro (1954; with Rory Calhoun and Piper Laurie).
-When he left Universal in 1955, Nicol freelanced thereafter.
+When he left Universal in 1955, Nicol freelanced for the remainder of his career.
 He started a second career as a director with the horror film The Screaming Skull (1958; with John Hudson and Peggy Webber).
 And he also directed some television show episodes in the 1960s, including Tarzan (1966-1969; with Ron Ely) and The Wild, Wild West (1965-1969; with Robert Conrad).

 the films of alex nicol